Cosmo-Tech/terraform-onprem/README.md

             ./_run-terraform.ps1
             ```
 * situational:
-    * Add DNS records to your DNS zone (2 records: 1x cluster & 1x specific Superset)
+    * Add DNS records to your DNS zone (3 records: 1x cluster, 1x specific Superset, 1x state storage)
-        > If DNS records needs to be registered in a local DNS server, manual creation is required because Terraform cannot handle it. \
+        > If DNS records need to be registered in a local DNS, manual creation is required (because Terraform cannot handle it). \
-        > For example, in Cosmo Tech case, the 2 requireds DNS records will be \
+        > For example, in Cosmo Tech case, the required records will be: \
         > `<cluster_name>.onpremise.platform.cosmotech.com` \
-        > `superset-<cluster_nale>.onpremise.platform.cosmotech.com`
+        > `superset-<cluster_nale>.onpremise.platform.cosmotech.com` \
+        > `cosmotechstates.onpremise.platform.cosmotech.com`

 ## Known errors
 * No known error for now !